 Sharad Pandhi, D.D.S., of Tucson, AZ

-In addition to his office practice, Dr. Pandhi does house calls on Fridays, when he treats up to 10 patients.
+In addition to his office practice, Dr. Pandhi does house calls on Fridays where he treats up to 10 patients.
 He also makes home visits on Saturdays and weekday evenings and, like Dr. Ghorbani, charges $95 for travel, plus the same rates as for in-office procedures.
-Transportation is the biggest issue for many of his patients, Dr. Pandhi - Tucson Dentist - said.
-"They're at the mercy of when they can get picked up, and they often had to wait four to five hours in the waiting room for their rides," he said."I was doing a fellowship at the University of Washington School of Dentistry where I learned how to treat the developmentally disabled -- what their limitations are and what you have to worry about," he said in an interview with DrBicuspid.com."
+Transportation is the biggest issue for many of his patients.
+Dr. Pandhi, a Tucson Dentist, said, "They're at the mercy of when they can get picked up, and they often had to wait four to five hours in the waiting room for their rides."I was doing a fellowship at the University of Washington School of Dentistry where I learned how to treat the developmentally disabled -- what their limitations are and what you have to worry about," he said in an interview with DrBicuspid.com."
 So when I started my practice in 1987, I decided to provide this service since I had gained the knowledge of how to do it.
 The patients so appreciate it, and the families appreciate it."